TriFrost

 Styling

-TriFrost includes a powerful CSS-in-JS utility built on top of server-rendered JSX.
-It enables atomic class generation, design token management, dark/light theming, media queries, and scoped utility definitions, all from a type-safe, ergonomic API.
+TriFrost’s styling engine was purpose-built for server-first applications.
+It enables atomic class generation, design token management, dark/light theming, media queries, and scoped utility definitions, all from a type-safe, ergonomic API without hydration wrappers.

 import {createCss} from '@trifrost/core';